Engin-Boot/get-started/quality-standards.md

 - Start setting up your workflow like unit tests:
 Write the smallest piece of code to get the workflow functional.
 Then build on top of it.
-- Install these tools locally.
+- Quality @desk: Install these tools locally.
 You will notice failures faster when you run locally.
-- Look for plugins to the IDE and install them.
+- Quality @desk: Look for plugins to the IDE and install them.
 Then you can address the issues as you type them!